jranjan/labs-technology-bytes/micro-services/building_microservice_from_scratch.md

 # Problem statement

-Our company is very large bioscience company and is involved in cutting research like genetic engineering.
+Our company is a very large bioscience company and is involved in cutting research like genetic engineering.
 Our need is to have ability to realize end-to-end data lifecycle management.
-The size of data can be in order of PB and can vary in nature.
-Some are telemetry data.
+The size of data can be in order of PB and can vary in nature in terms of governance, performance, capacity, accessibilty etc. Some are telemetry data.
 Some are very sensitive data.
-Some are for record purpose generated using clincial trials.
-We need to have a
-IT platform which can support storage system of different vendors with ability to provide insights into data.
-At this point of time, we are primarily looking for insights into utilization, performance, health, events but will very soon exxtend these with other analyic.
+Some are for record purpose generated during clincial trials.
+We need to have an IT platform which can support storage system of different vendors with ability to provide insights into data.
+At this point of time, we are primarily looking for insights into utilization, performance, health, events but will very soon extend these with other analyic solution.
 For e.g. we will like to devise an AI based solution which can be predict the probability of a person having critical diseases like cancer based on study of genes.
-Considering that system is likely to host sensitive data for patients, it is implicitly desired that system supporst proper authentication and authorization wherever required.
+Considering that system is likely to host sensitive data for patients, it is implicitly desired that system supports proper authentication and authorization wherever required.
 Also, the system is likely to host large amounts of data and new services are likely to be incepted in future, it is very desirable that system is designed for scale and easy to adopt new set of services as and when required.

 # Domain Driven Design